-- Move your basil plant away from areas like patio, terrace, and window that directly get cold air blasts.
+- Move your basil plant away from the patio, terrace, and window areas that directly get cold air blasts.

-- Ensure to place them in an area that receives 6-8 hours of sunlight every day.
+- Ensure to place them in an area that receives 6-8 hours of sunlight daily.
 Otherwise, keep them under the LED grow light for 12 hours each day.

 - Keep the indoors preferably warmer between 50°F–80°F by using a heating pad, central heating, or warm HID grow lights.